vapor/docs/guide/config.md

 }
 ```

-What that's saying, is that our application should start a single server named 'default' serving port `8080` on host `0.0.0.0`.
+What that's saying, is that our application should start a single server named 'http' serving port `8080` on host `0.0.0.0`.
 This represents the following url: `http://localhost:8080`.

 ### Custom Keys